Last updated on March 10th, 2022.

-While there are few make ahead steps that will require some planning making this pie is pretty easy and fast.
+While there are a few make-ahead steps that will require some planning making this pie is pretty easy and fast.

 Make the filling:

-In a separate large bowl, mix the remaining of the ingredients, mix until smooth then pour over the pecans.
+In a separate large bowl, mix the remaining ingredients, mix until smooth then pour over the pecans.

 Baking A Black bottom pecan pie:

 Place the pie dish on top of a baking pan lined with parchment paper.
 Arrange an oven rack at the lowest bottom shelf of your oven then place the pie pan.
 The pie baked at 375F for 35-50 minutes.

 Remember that each oven is different which is the reason for the different bake times but in fact, the way to know if the pie is ready is by slightly shaking the pan.
 If the filling is super jiggly it needs more time.
 When the sides of the pie are firm and the center jiggles just slightly you can remove the pie from the oven.

 Please remember that even though the pie is ready to be taken out of the oven, it has yet to be fully baked.
 In Baking there is a process called “The Carry Over “, meaning that the molecules of our object, in this case, our pie, are still containing energy and interacting with each other.
 Once the pie has cooled completely we know it is a sign that the interaction and energy have stopped and that the pie is set and ready to be sliced and served.

 The Carryover process varies from one baked good to another and is determent by many variables such as size, baking method, the type of ingredients, and other factors.
 When it comes to pie the process is long since the pie big and the baking temperature is fairly high.

 (If you’re a Baking Science Fan, check out THESE posts)